-All these methods except streams can be used seamlessly not only from backend application but from a web-browser or a smartphone app.
+All these methods, except streams, can be used seamlessly not only from a backend application but also from a web browser or a smartphone app.

 Going through the flespi channel

 So let’s take a closer look at what happens to a message once a device sends it to [usually] a TCP connection and flespi channel parses it to a normalized JSON.
-A regular message consists of at least “timestamp” and “ident” parameters that a device sends, and “channel.id” parameter automatically set by the channel receiving the message:
+A regular message consists of at least “timestamp” and “ident” parameters that a device sends, and “channel.id” and “server.timestamp” parameters automatically set by the channel receiving the message:

 An “ident” parameter represents a unique device identifier — usually an IMEI, and a “timestamp” parameter represents a UNIX timestamp of the moment the message was generated in UTC with optional milliseconds in the fraction part.
 If the device does not send a timestamp, flespi will use the time when the message was received by the server.

 Important notice regarding a “messages_ttl” channel parameter.
 If set to zero (seconds), a channel will not store messages in the buffer and thus the REST API method GET /gw/channels/XXX/messages will always return an empty result.
 The default value for “messages_ttl” is 10 days and for free flespi accounts we limit the maximum channel buffer size to 100 MB.
 If in 10 days you have too many messages sitting in the channel buffer that you have not consumed with the above REST API call, your channel can be periodically blocked.
 To avoid blocking, especially if you are using other access methods, just set “messages_ttl” for a channel to zero.

-Streams and MQTT API access methods do not depend on channel messages buffer and will process each message accordingly.
+Streams and MQTT API access methods do not depend on channel messages buffer and will process each message as it comes.

 On a channel level, an application will receive all messages from all devices as a whole and it is the logic of the consuming application that will use the “ident” value in each message to match a given message to the correct device.
 The only exception here is MQTT API as it allows subscribing to messages from a specific ident on a channel level.

 Optional processing in the flespi device